stellar/stellar-core/docs/overview.md

 - Trying to keep you connected to the number of peers set in the .cfg

 ##Ledger
 Handles applying the transaction set that is externalized by SCP.
-Hands off the resulting changed ledger entries to the CLF.
+Hands off the resulting changed ledger entries to the BucketList.

-##CLF
-Cannonical Ledger Form.
-Needs to
+##BucketList
+Ledger entries arranged for hashing

 ##Transactions
 The implementaions of all the various transaction types. (see transaction.md)